qir-alliance/pyqir/qirlib/README.md

 ## Contributing

-There are many ways in which you can contribute to PyQIR, whether by contributing a feature or by engaging in discussions; we value contributions in all shapes and sizes!
-We refer to [this document](https://github.com/qir-alliance/pyqir/blob/main/CONTRIBUTING.md) for guidelines and ideas for how you can get involved.
+There are many ways in which you can contribute to iqm_pyqir, whether by contributing a feature or by engaging in discussions; we value contributions in all shapes and sizes!
+We refer to [this document](https://github.com/qir-alliance/iqm_pyqir/blob/main/CONTRIBUTING.md) for guidelines and ideas for how you can get involved.

 Contributing a pull request to this repo requires to agree to a [Contributor